eXpOSNitc/expos-docs/docs/tutorials/xsm-instruction-cycle.md

 ### Privileged mode of execution

-<p>The privileged mode of execution is easy to comprehend.
-All instructions in the XSM
-machine instruction set described <a href="../arch_spec-files/instruction_set.html" target="_blank">here</a> will execute in the most natural way in the privileged mode of execution.
+The privileged mode of execution is easy to comprehend.
+All instructions in the XSM machine instruction set described <a href="../arch_spec-files/instruction_set.html" target="_blank">here</a> will execute in the most natural way in the privileged mode of execution.
-Most of the instructions like data transfer instructions, arithmetic and logic instructions, and control flow instructions (JMP etc.) are straightforward to understand from the specification and not described here.    </p>
+Most of the instructions like data transfer instructions, arithmetic and logic instructions, and control flow instructions (JMP etc.) are straightforward to understand from the specification and not described here.

 Instead, we will focus here on the execution semantics of the following four (slightly non-trivial) instructions when executed in privileged mode – PUSH, POP, CALL and RET.